ikidnapmyself/seo-checkup/README.md

 but I am going to make a free service in the future and I will use this package.
 During the development process of the service, I will update this class as much as I need.

-Any contribution in this case, more than welcome.

 ### Installation

 You will need, `Composer`.
 If you already have it, run the code, shown below